bobby-valenzuela/Dev-Environment/README.md

 `:e!` - Remove all unsaved changes
 `:vert ba` - edit all buffers as vertical windows
 `:tab ba` - edit all buffers as tabs
+`gf` - Find and open the file by filename under cursor

  <br />